delqn/ghettote.ch/README.md

 # ghettotech

 A barebones Play app, which can easily be deployed to Heroku.

 This application support the [Getting Started with Play on Heroku](https://devcenter.heroku.com/articles/getting-started-with-play-on-heroku) article - check it out.

 ## Running Locally

+### Install Play:
+ - `brew install typesafe-activator`

 Make sure you have Play and sbt installed.
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).